shem-org/CryptoTool/README.md

 ## Objectives

-- Practice and study cryptography by implementing a variety of algorithms.
+- Practice Go and study cryptography by implementing a variety of algorithms.
 - Use the implemented functions as a library (`cryptoLib`) in other Go projects.
 - Support both classical and modern cryptographic techniques.